Flight-Free-UK/flight_free_uk_website/source/posts/a-very-british-adventure.html.markdown

 cover_image: /images/uploads/roundbritainbike.jpg
 summary: >-
   Does the adventure of a lifetime have to mean a flight?
-Not necessarily, says Anna Hughes, who spent three months cycling around the coast of Britain.
+Not necessarily, says Anna Hughes, who found adventure without leaving these shores.
 author: FlightFree UK
 read_time_minute: 4
 ---